 On May 14th, 1997,

 we were blessed with a wonderful baby girl named Breann

 Elizabeth.
 She is the artist of the family.
 You may see

 some of her artwork the next time you come here.
 Joel,

-Zach, and Breann are growing so quickly!
-In fact Joel
+Zach, and Breann have grown up so quickly!
+Dr. Joel Pritchett DMD

 They all help out on the farm in a big way!
 They are learning

 all they can so they can carry on the Pritchett tradition.